rutvikraj/BookStore/README.md

 * ### User Flow of the BookStore :
     * This application allows user to login and add Books to cart from diffrent vendors.
 Also, If a book is out of stock then it can be added to whishlist.

-* NOTE -Also each backend and frontend contains README file to have a better idea!
+* NOTE - Also each backend and frontend contains README file to have a better idea!